thatshycoder/Embed-Calendly-Scheduling/readme.txt

 == Description ==

 Embed Calendly scheduling on your WordPress website in a cleaner and simpler way.
-Schedule meetings easily on your WordPress website through calendly.
+Schedule meetings easily on your WordPress website through Calendly.

 == Features ==